WCSCourses/HumanGenEpi/manuals/Introduction_to_data_formats/module_base.md

 </details>

 ## Step 3: Data management in PLINK
-In fact, this PLINK binary file includes SNPs of three chromosomal regions
+In fact, the PLINK file records the genotype information for SNPs in three chromosomal regions
 ```bash
 cat LDLgenes.bed
 ```
-> 19 11200038 11244505 LDLR<br>
 > 1 55505149 55530526 PCSK9<br>
 > 2 21224301 21266945 APOB<br>
+> 19 11200038 11244505 LDLR<br>

 Next, we can try some basic data management functions in PLINK
 - Extract variants by chromosomal position